Universal dynamics of a degenerate unitary Bose gas

 After allowing the cloud to evolve at unitarity for a time $t$, we measure the momentum distribution of atoms by ramping, equally rapidly, back to small $a$ and allowing the gas to expand ballistically before imaging the cloud using resonant, high-intensity absorption imaging \cite{reinaudi2007}.
-From an azimuthal average of the image, we extract a momentum-space column density $\tilde{n}$ as a function of the component of momentum perpendicular to the line of sight, $\tilde{k}$.
+From an azimuthal average of the image, we extract a momentum-space column density $\tilde{n}(\tilde{k})$ as a function of the component of momentum perpendicular to the line of sight, $\tilde{k}$.
 By imaging at various times of flight (7, 13, 25 ms), we increase the dynamic range of our data and reduce the region of $\tilde{k}$ that is obscured by initial-size effects.
 We repeat this experimental procedure for various $t$ to explore the evolution of the momentum distribution as a function of time at unitarity.

-From images of the expanded cloud, we also obtain the number of atoms, $N$, which we show in Fig.~\ref{fig:number} as a function of $t$.
+From images of the expanded cloud, we also obtain the number of atoms, $N$, which we show in Fig.~1b as a function of $t$.
 Fitting an exponential decay to this early time data yields a time constant of $630 \pm 30$ $\mu$s.
-A fact that is immediately clear from this data is that the number loss at unitarity occurs on a timescale that is much longer than the few $\mu$s duration of our ramps onto and away from the Feshbach resonance.
+In addition, the measured change in the spatial volume of the condensate is $(6\pm9) \%$ during the first 500 $\mu$s at unitarity.
+A fact that is immediately clear from this data is that the density loss at unitarity occurs on a timescale that is much longer than the few $\mu$s duration of our ramps onto and away from the Feshbach resonance.
+The ramp duration is also much shorter than the characteristic time set by the interparticle spacing, $t_n=57$ $\mu$s.

-For understanding the dynamics at unitarity, it is also important to know the timescale for changes in the spatial extent of the condensate.
-Specifically, exploring the possibility of local equilibration only makes sense while the density of the gas remains largely unchanged.
-The spherical aspect ratio of the trap was chosen to optimize the duration of inertial confinement. {\it A priori}, it is not obvious whether the BEC will expand or collapse after the jump to unitarity.
-With in-situ images of the gas at unitarity, we find the cloud size remains unchanged to within our measurement precision for $\sim$500 $\mu$s and then slowly increases.
-The measured change in the spatial volume of the condensate is $(6\pm9) \%$ during the first 500 $\mu$s at unitarity.